 - The existing corporation has lines of credit that cannot be easily assigned to the new corporation;

 - It would be too cumbersome to transfer bank accounts or client accounts from the old corporation to the new corporation.

 Your accountant does not believe that there will be negative tax consequences to dissolving your existing corporation or LLC.

-If all of the above circumstances will not pose problems, dissolving your existing corporation or LLC and forming a new corporation will likely be the best option for relocating to a new state, because you will only have to pay annual fees to the Secretary of State in one state, as opposed to two or more.
+If all of the above circumstances will not pose problems, dissolving your existing corporation or LLC and forming a new corporation will likely be the best option for relocating to a new state because you will only have to pay annual fees to the Secretary of State in one state, as opposed to two or more.

-If your company will not be “transacting business in both the old state and the state to which you are relocating, it may make sense to essentially relocate the existing corporation or LLC from the old state to the new state.
+If your company is not “transacting business in both the old state and the state to which you are relocating, it may make sense to essentially relocate the existing corporation or LLC from the old state to the new state.
 This is the best option when business continuity (discussed above) is a concern or when there will be negative tax consequences associated with dissolving the existing corporation.
 Unfortunately, the process for accomplishing this is not as straightforward as simply changing the home state of the existing corporation.
 The steps you will need to take are generally as follows, although you should consult with each of the Secretaries of State of the states involved because the process may vary from state to state:

-Filing Articles of Merger will essentially eliminate the corporation or LLC in the state from which you wish to move, while allowing you to maintain continuity in your business and avoid tax consequences from the sale of the business.
+Filing Articles of Merger will essentially eliminate the corporation or LLC in the state from which you wish to move while allowing you to maintain continuity in your business and avoid tax consequences from the sale of the business.

-I advise consulting with your attorney and accountant at every stage of this process, in order to ensure that you are selecting the best strategy for your business and that you are executing it properly.
+I advise consulting with your attorney and accountant at every stage of this process in order to ensure that you are selecting the best strategy for your business and that you are executing it properly.